 After I got out of the Army I lived in San Angelo, Texas for a year or so and learned to be a carpet mechanic (carpet layer), moved back to Arkansas and drifted around for a year or so before winding up in Little Rock where I worked as a carpet mechanic, carpet cleaner for Steamatic of Arkansas and a counter salesman in a small, independent paint and carpet shop before enrolling in the University of Arkansas at Little Rock for a semester and a half, became disgusted with college, and enrolled in United Electronics Institute.
 UEI, as it was known to me, is still in Little Rock but these days they call it the Arkansas Tech University.
 I graduated in 1975 and went to work as a bench technician repairing pagers in Saint Louis, Missouri.
 I really didn't like the "big city" so after a couple of years in Saint Louis I moved to Brackettville, Texas and went to work for an independent Motorola authorized Land Mobile Radio shop.
 I lived in Brackettville for twelve years and worked in the communications shop for ten of those years with a two year stint, right in the middle, working for the local television cable company.
 In July of 1990 I moved to Tow, Texas, and opened my own independent communications shop in Kingsland, Texas.
 The building I was in was destroyed by a fire a couple of years later so I relocated my shop to Burnet, Texas.
 After roughly a decade, during which I added a retail music shop and a used paperback book swap to my business, I finally gave up on being self employed but was unwilling to leave Tow where I'd lived for over a decade.
 Unfortunately there aren't a lot of jobs for an experienced Land Mobile Communications technician in the region and the advent of Surface Mount electronics technology, coupled with increasing competition from mail order sales companies, has just about made the existence of a small, local communications shop an impossibility so I worked as a counter clerk at the Car Quest auto parts store, in Llano, Texas (the nearest town) for six months before getting a job, in January of 2002, as the editor of a website and ezine for Phil and Clara (Moke) McKinney of Sparks, Nevada (maxpatch.com which is now defunct).
 I loved the job but in June of 2004, like all good things, it came to an end.
 I set up a new ezine at freelists.org and began publishing on July 1, 2004.
 Over two hundred of my two thousand maxpatch subscribers followed me and signed up for the freelists ezine which I call "Don's Patch

 ".
 Since then I've worked as a stocker in a supermarket, night cook in a 24 hour convenience store/restaurant and convenience store counter clerk.
-These days I'm officially retired (and drawing my Social Security) but continue to be sporadically employed as a home handyman and computer tech, occasionally assisted by my lovely wife, Lisa Miller, whom I married on the 24th of April in 2005.
+These days I'm officially retired (and drawing my Social Security) but continue to be sporadically employed as a home handyman and computer tech.

 That's pretty much it.